This post contains affiliate links. If you make a purchase through these links, I may earn a small commission at no extra cost to you.

 My preference is to set the aperture to f/2.8 with my APS-C sensor to make sure my focus is spot-on and remains stable even as the temperature changes through the night.
 I can live with the small diffraction rays around the brighter stars; in some cases, I even prefer it.

 The Samyang 135mm f/2 DSLR lens is fantastic for astrophotography.
-When paired with a simple star tracking mount, this lens will transform your DSLR into a very capable and portable widefield astrophotography rig.
+When paired with a simple star-tracking mount, this lens will transform your DSLR into a very capable and portable widefield astrophotography rig.

 Samyang 135mm f2 mounted on the Star adventurer

 Ready to go!
-The Samyang 135mm f/2 lens on a Canon DSLR mounted to the Skywatcher Star Adventurer tracking mount, a very simple yet portable setup.
+The Samyang 135mm f/2 lens on a Canon DSLR mounted to the Skywatcher Star Adventurer tracking mount; a very simple yet portable setup.

 There are many positives to the Samyang 135mm f/2 lens; it has earned a solid reputation within the astrophotography community for producing high-quality astrophotography images.